-The estimated total amount of benefits payable for the Relevant Period of not exceeding RM2,000,000 was determined based on the various factors including the number of scheduled meetings for the Board and Board Committees as well as the extent of involvement of the respective Directors.
+The estimated total amount of benefits payable for the Relevant Period of not exceeding RM550,000 was determined based on the various factors including the number of scheduled meetings for the Board and Board Committees as well as the extent of involvement of the respective Directors.

-Payment of Directors' Fees and benefits payable to the Directors of the Company and its subsidiaries for the period from 28 May 2022 until the conclusion of the 112th AGM will be made by the Company and its subsidiaries on a monthly basis and/or as and when incurred if the proposed Resolution 2 have been passed at the 111th AGM.
-The Board is of the view that it is just and equitable for the Directors of the Company and its subsidiaries to be paid the Directors' Fees and the benefits payable for the period from 28 May 2022 until the conclusion of the 112th AGM on a monthly basis and/or as and when incurred, particularly after they have discharged their responsibilities and rendered their services to the Company and its subsidiaries throughout the financial period from 28 May 2022 until the conclusion of the 112th AGM.
+Payment of Directors' Fees and benefits payable to the Directors of the Company for the period from 25 May 2023 until the conclusion of the 113th AGM will be made by the Company on a monthly basis and/or as and when incurred if the proposed Resolution 2 have been passed at the 112th AGM.
+The Board is of the view that it is just and equitable for the Directors of the Company to be paid the Directors' Fees and the benefits payable for the period from 25 May 2023 until the conclusion of the 113th AGM on a monthly basis and/or as and when incurred, particularly after they have discharged their responsibilities and rendered their services to the Company throughout the financial period from 25 May 2023 until the conclusion of the 113th AGM.

-3. Agenda Nos.
-8 & 9 - Continuing in Office as Independent Non-Executive Directors - Tan Sri Datuk Yong Poh Kon and Mr Chin Yoong Kheong
+3. Agenda No. 7 - Continuing in Office as an Independent Non-Executive Director - Mr Chin Yoong Kheong

-The proposed Resolutions 7 and 8 are to seek shareholders' approval by way of a two-tier voting process on the retention of Tan Sri Datuk Yong Poh Kon, who has served as Independent Director in the Company for more than nine (9) years and Mr Chin Yoong Kheong who will be serving as Independent Director in the Company for more than nine (9) years from 1 January 2023 onwards.
+The proposed Resolution 6 is to seek shareholders' approval by way of a two-tier voting process on the retention of Mr Chin Yoong Kheong who has served as Independent Director in the Company for more than nine (9) years.

-The Board has assessed the independence of Tan Sri Datuk Yong Poh Kon and Mr Chin Yoong Kheong and recommended them to continue to act as Independent Non-Executive Directors of the Company based on the following justifications:-
+The Board has assessed the independence of Mr Chin Yoong Kheong and recommended him to continue to act as an Independent Non-Executive Director of the Company based on the following justifications:-

-- They fulfilled the criteria under the definition of Independent Directors as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, they would be able to provide check and balance and bring an element of objectivity to the Board; - They are familiar with the Company's business operations and are able to advise the Board diligently on business matters; - They were not appointed by any controlling shareholder and hence the issue on special relationship with or loyalty to any controlling shareholder does not arise; - d.
-They have devoted sufficient time and attention to their professional obligations for informed and balanced decision making by actively participating in board discussions and provided independent voices to the Board; - e.
-They have exercised due care during their tenure as Independent Non-Executive Directors of the Company and carried out their professional duties in the best interest of the Company and shareholders.
+- a.
+He fulfilled the criteria under the definition of Independent Director as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, and thus, he would be able to provide check and balance and bring an element of objectivity to the Board; - b.
+He is familiar with the Company's business operations and is able to advise the Board diligently on business matters; - c.
+He was not appointed by any controlling shareholder and hence the issue on special relationship with or loyalty to any controlling shareholder does not arise; - d.
+He has devoted sufficient time and attention to his professional obligations for informed and balanced decision making by actively participating in board discussion and provided an independent voice to the Board; and - e.
+He has exercised his due care during his tenure as an Independent Non-Executive Director of the Company and carried out his professional duties in the best interest of the Company and shareholders.

-The Board considered Tan Sri Datuk Yong Poh Kon and Mr Chin Yoong Kheong to be independent based on the above justifications and recommended them to be retained as Independent Non-Executive Directors of the Company.
+The Board considered Mr Chin Yoong Kheong to be independent based on the above justifications and recommended him to be retained as an Independent Non-Executive Director of the Company.